nv-morpheus/Morpheus/docs/source/index.rst

 Getting Started
 ---------------
-The best way to get started with Morpheus will vary depending on the goal of the user.

 Using Morpheus
 ^^^^^^^^^^^^^^
  * :doc:`getting_started` - Using pre-built Docker containers, building Docker containers from source, and fetching models and datasets
- * :doc:`basics/overview.rst` - Brief overview of the command line interface
+ * :doc:`basics/overview` - Brief overview of the command line interface
- * :doc:`basics/building_a_pipeline.rst` - Introduction to building a pipeline using the command line interface
+ * :doc:`basics/building_a_pipeline` - Introduction to building a pipeline using the command line interface
  * :doc:`Morpheus Examples <examples>` - Example pipelines using both the Python API and command line interface
  * :doc:`Developer Guides <developer_guide/guides>` - Covers extending Morpheus with custom stages